fyodorvi/jspm-bundle-watch/README.md

 ```

 ### Constructor options
-#### app.watch
+#### app.watch (optional)
-Array or string of files to watch, will be passed to chokidar.
+Since 0.2.0 by default jspm-watch uses SystemJS Builder `trace()` method to watch file changes.
+Use `app.watch` to override it and provide an array or string of files to watch that will be passed to chokidar.
 You don't need to exclude `jspm_packages`, it's done by default.
 Tests files are excluded by default if `tests` section is provided.
 #### app.input
 You app entry point.
 #### app.output